Spring Training Connection

 • Just like in Arlington, a roped off section of grass makes up the lower half of the hitter's backdrop in center field.
 And just like at Rangers Ballpark, fans scamper into that grass to retrieve any home run balls hit there.

-• Both bullpens are cut into the outfield berm near the foul poles - the Royals in left, Rangers in right.
+• Both bullpens are cut into the outfield berm near the foul poles - the Royals' in left, Rangers' in right.

 • The backside of the main scoreboard serves as the stadium's welcome billboard, positioned so that it is visible from anywhere in the main parking lot.

 • Two souvenir shops, both called The Sport Shop, carry a small selection of Rangers and Royals gear.
 The shops are located behind home plate and center field.
+Because it's a little bigger, the home plate location is considered the stadium's main shop.

 Practice Fields

-• Although they are in different locations, the practice field gates for both teams open at 10:00 a.m.
+• Although they are in different locations, the practice field gates for both teams open at 9:30 a.m.

 Types of Seating